 KETIL CHRISTENSEN (1952-)

 Studied at The Royal Danish Academy of Music with Kurt Petersen and became only 19 years old principal trumpet in The Royal Danish Orchestra.
-Co-founder of The Royal danish Orchestra Brass Ensemble and member of the chamber orchestra Collegium Musicum, Copenhagen.
+Co-founder of The Royal danish Orchestra Brass Ensemble, cofounder of Dania Brass and member of the chamber orchestra Collegium Musicum, Copenhagen.
 Has made many recordings and engagements as soloist. in 1980 he won a prize at the international competition for soloists in Munich and has later been a member of the jury at the same competition in 2018.
 Has been teaching trumpet at The royal Danish Academy of Music.
 The recipient of the Gade Scholarship and Gladsaxe Music Award.

 IN 1972 KETIL BECAME PRINCIPAL TRUMPET IN THE ROYAL DANISH ORCHESTRA

 LEFT: 1972: PETER MADSEN, KETIL CHRISTENSEN and ROBERT ERTMANN PLAYING IN FRONT OF THE LAST ACTIVE POLICE HORSES IN COPENHAGEN